yfyuan01/zejiang-unsw.github.io/README.md

 ## Publications
+* Sentiment Analysis of Fashion Related Posts in Social Media.
+**Yifei Yuan** and Wai Lam.
+*Proceedings of the 15th ACM International Conference on Web Search and Data Mining, 2022.*

 * Conversational Fashion Image Retrieval via Multiturn Natural Language Feedback.
 **Yifei Yuan** and Wai Lam.
 *Proceedings of the 44th International ACM SIGIR Conference on Research and Development in Information Retrieval, 2021.*